-Join Will Kemp for an in-depth discussion in this video A winter color palette, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A winter color palette, part of Painting Foundations: Creating Palettes for the Landscape.

 (melancholy piano music)…- [Voiceover] So we'll begin with our first color mixing…tutorial, and the aim of this lesson is to mix color strings…to match the values in the scene.…And a color string is a group of premixed piles of paint…with different tonal values, and they usually start…with the darkest color in the string…and then slowly by adding lighter steps into the mixture.…And when you premix the colors first, before starting…your painting, it will also highlight the other important…factor in creating a realistic winter scene,…and that's working within the compressed tonal range.…